-Apparently, this used to be a popular tourist attraction many decades ago, but it has since turned into a deserted wasteland of fish bones and dead things.
+Apparently, this used to be a popular tourist attraction near San Diego many decades ago, but it has since turned into a deserted wasteland of fish bones and dead things.

 I once slept in my car here and couldn’t sleep for most of the night because it was such a creepy area, but it’s an interesting place to visit during the day.

-If you want to see an alternative side to California and get some interesting pictures while you’re at it, I’d recommend this day trip for a unique experience in Southern California.
+If you want to see an alternative side to California and get some interesting pictures while you’re at it, this day trip is one of the more unique things to do in Southern California.

 - San Diego County Fair (June)